All resources

 4. Cost Efficiency:

 Data reporting can help identify areas where costs can be reduced without compromising quality.
+Expense reports are essential tools for businesses to monitor and manage their overhead expenses, ensuring money is used effectively.
 It also helps in optimizing resource allocation to get the best returns.

 5. Clear Communication: